 What makes the trek more challenging is the heavy snow and rain on the trail, so it should be attempted by experienced and physically fit trekkers only.

 Completing this trek makes every trekker feel like a champion.
-Bhutan itself is a beautiful country with outstanding landscapes and rich heritage.
+Bhutan itself is a beautiful country with outstanding landscapes and a rich heritage.
 However, it is quite expensive to visit as the government has stipulated a compulsory minimum tourist tariff of $200/day.

 Distance: 328 km